incredible-marketing Arrow

 • A more effective and long-lasting recovery

 Everyone experiences trauma during their life; people typically have the tools to be able to manage traumatic events.
 However, trouble begins when you experience relentless, chronic, repeated, or multiple traumatic experiences.
 Trauma can strongly influence your life and your success with treatment.
-The Guest House is ready to help; we are trauma-informed.
+The Guest House is ready to help; we are trauma-specific.
 We can help if you have experienced trauma in your past, and we will develop a treatment plan with you together as partners.
-We are a very integrative facility with many positive options which you can integrate into your treatment plan.
+We are a very integrative facility with many positive options that you can integrate into your treatment plan.
 To learn more, call (855) 483-7800